christsven/H.E.A.T/factions/UNFIBAL Forces.md

 UN Peacekeepers are meant as a deescalatory force aiding police work and opening dialogue, not as another army to fight.
 That meams that certain weapon systems are not required to fulfill every role they serve in a conventional army.

-To reduce potential colloteral damage, tanks and IFVs do not carry HE shells, since they are only meant to engage targets that pose a direct threat without destroying the area those threats occupy.
+To reduce potential
+collateral damage, tanks and IFVs do not carry HE shells, since they are only meant to engage targets that pose a direct threat without destroying the area those threats occupy.